dovetail-genomics/capture/docs/source/fastq_to_bam.rst

 .. admonition:: fastq to final valid pairs bam file - for the impatient!

-   If you just want to give it a shot and run all the alignment and filtering steps without going over all the details, we made a shorter version for you, with all the steps piped.
+   If you just want to give it a shot and run all the alignment and filtering steps without going over the details, this is a shorter version for you.
 Otherwise move to the next section :ref:`fastq to final valid pairs bam file - step by step<step-by-step>`.
-   The piped commands outputs two different formats of final bam files, bam index file and a dup stats file.
-The example below is based on human NSC dataset, replica 1, you can find the fastq files and a link to the reference in the  :ref:`capture Data Sets section<DATASETS>`.
-Otherwise move to the next section :ref:`fastq to final valid pairs bam file - step by step<step-by-step>`
+   The piped commands output two different formats of final bam files - bam index file and a dup stats file.
+The example below is based on the human NSC dataset, replica 1.
+You can find the fastq files and a link to the reference in the  :ref:`capture Data Sets section<DATASETS>`.

    **Command:**